privacyguides/blog.privacyguides.org/docs/posts/signal-number-registration-update.md

 ---
 # Important Changes to Signal Registration and Registration Lock

 **EDIT: This change has been temporarily rolled back after discussions that took place in the [Signal community](https://community.signalusers.org/t/phone-numbers-can-be-hogged-or-hijacked-permanently-using-registration-lock/6907/62).
 It will likely be the way things work in the future, but it seems that the old behavior is now back in place for the time being.**

 Signal has changed how it handles registration.
-This primarily affects people who are using a number for Signal that they don't have exclusive access to.
+This primarily affects people who are using a number for Signal that they don't have exclusive access to.<!-- more -->

 ## How It Used to Work